DandelionSprout/winget-dand/Docs/RegisterPreviousMSStoreAppsInWinget.md

 If you already have a bunch of Microsoft Store-installed apps on your PC but they show up as `MSIX\` in `winget list`, run some of these commands.
 It won't overwrite your apps' current data.

+Such registerings has the main benefit that it makes the MS Store apps' version numbers show up when running `winget list`, instead of just "Unknown".

 This list aims to cover apps that are either pre-installed on fresh OS installs, or which are unavailable in both `winget(-pkgs)` and `winget-extras`.
 The rule is however not particularly enforced at the time of writing.

 ## List